maxim-belkin/docs.carpentries.org/topic_folders/hosts_instructors/resources_for_online_workshops.md

 #### Resources by Community

 Carpentries community members have written many blog posts and facilitated several webinars on this topic.
+Review these [online workshops blog post prompts](https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html#online-workshop-community-blog-post-prompts) if you are looking to write about your teaching experiences.

 ##### Blog posts